-To answer that I’ll tell you I’m a local of Sana’a, Jeddah, Washington D.C., Cairo, Lille, and Tunis.
+To answer that I’ll tell you that I’m a local of Sana’a, Jeddah, Washington D.C., Cairo, Tunis, Lille, and Brussels.
 Hence, I consider myself a ‘world citizen’, yet at the moment, my world is focused on Yemen.
 A country ravaged by war, while it’s people stand strong and smile in the face of adversity.